Leafwing-Studios/leafwing-website/content/blog/debugging-lessons/index.md

 I couldn't ship like this, but was overwhelmed and frustrated by the bug.
 I *knew* I shouldn't have been so yee-haw about the lack of tests earlier!

-I spent a few days ignoring the project, embarassed and annoyed.
+I spent a few days ignoring the project, embarrassed and annoyed.
 But, swallowing my pride, I decided I should ask for help, and asked [Brian Merchant](https://github.com/bzm3r) to pair program with me on the bug as a junior.